justisGipson/google_cert/configuration_management_and_the_cloud/week_four/README.md

 When you have something that you want to test in production with real customers, you can experiment using **A/B testing**

-* **A/B testing** some requests are served using one set of code and configuration, A, and other requests are served using a different set of of code and configuration, B
+* **A/B testing** some requests are served using one set of code and configuration, *A*, and other requests are served using a different set of of code and configuration, *B*

 This is another place where a load balancer and instance groups can help us out.
 You can deploy one instance group in your A configuration and a second instance group in your B configuration.

 Then by changing the configuration of the load balancer, you can direct different percentages of inbound requests to those two configurations

-If your A configuration is today's production configuration and your B configuration is something experimental, you might want to start by only directing 1 % of your requests to B. Then you can slowly ramp up the percentage that you check out whether the B configuration performs better than A, or not
+If your A configuration is today's production configuration and your B configuration is something experimental, you might want to start by only directing 1% of your requests to B. Then you can slowly ramp up the percentage that you check out whether the B configuration performs better than A, or not

 ___Make sure you have basic monitoring so that it's easy to tell if A or B is performing better or worse___